 Inter-School fixtures and tournaments are organised throughout the school year for both boys and girls in Football, Basketball, Volleyball, Cross-Country and Athletics.

 Key Stage 4 (Years 10 and 11) GCSE Physical Education

 GCSE Physical Education, an optional and examined subject in addition to the timetabled PE for all students, is an exciting combination of the study of sport and physical activity in both practical and theoretical settings; on many occasions practice and theory are combined in interactive and action-packed lessons.
-The PE department follows the Edexcel specification, which can be summarised as follows:
+The PE department follows the Cambridge specifications.

 IB Diploma: Sports, Exercise and Health Science (SL)

 St. Julian ́s has offered its students the IB Diploma's Sports Science course since 2007: we were one of the original twelve schools in the world piloting the course, which has become a popular and successful option.

 The course aims to introduce students to some of the scientific components that

 make up the study of Sport, Exercise and Health and it is divided into two parts.
 The Diploma Programme course in Sports, Exercise and Health Science involves study of the science that underpins physical performance.